opencast/opencast.github.io/roadmap.md

 ## 6 Months

 * Add easy keyboard mappings to Paella
-* Adding viewership statistics to the Admin UI, in the form of charts and counter.
+* Adding viewership statistics to the Admin UI, in the form of charts and counter
 * Admin UI embed code generator
 * Automated subtitling
 * Backend library improvements